 Deconstruction Can Lead to a Stronger Foundation for Faith

 I began writing down my thoughts as I was listening to an interview of Lisa Gungor and Alisa Childers on the Unbelievable? podcast with Justin Brierley.
 Both women went through what we now popularly call a period of deconstruction.
-We might have formerly called it backsliding (or falling away).
+Christians might have formerly called this experience backsliding (or falling away).

-Whatever the answer is, Lisa Gungor describes that she emerged from her period of deconstruction as a progressive Christian, no longer believing that Jesus is the only way, the only truth or the only life, no longer believing that Jesus definitely rose from the dead.
-Lisa Gungor says she now doubts that truth can really be known in any absolute or definitive way.
+Lisa Gungor says that she emerged from her period of “deconstruction” as a progressive Christian, no longer believing that Jesus is the only way, the only truth or the only life, no longer believing that Jesus definitely rose from the dead.
+Lisa Gungor says she now doubts that truth can be known in any absolute or definitive way.

 Continue reading “Deconstruction Can Lead to a Stronger Foundation for Faith”